andsens/homeshick/README.md

 _Functionality_ does however not include **reliability**. technicalpickles has created a ton of tests for his tool, I'm not going to do that.

-If anyone were to send a pull request adding some kind of testing for this tool, I would be very grateful.
+If anyone were to send a pull request adding some kind of homeshick testing script, I would be very grateful.

 One advantage homshick has over homesick is the ability to install it easily without root privileges.
-To install a gem, not having root privileges makes the job a lot harder (in my experience).
+To install a gem, not having root privileges makes the job a lot harder.
-With homeshick you simply run the three commands listed below and you are done!
+With homeshick you simply run the two commands listed below and you are done!

 # Installation #
 homeshick will be installed as your first castle.
 After that you can easily update it with `homeshick pull homeshick`.